Parkwalk KI Hero

 Companies will typically have deeply embedded IP and are given the freedom to operate.
 Parkwalk will usually seek experienced, relevant management with the skills necessary to commercialise the product.

-Parkwalk may also invest in relatively later-stage companies, perhaps just before an AIM listing.
+Parkwalk may also invest in relatively later-stage companies, perhaps just before joining AIM.

 While the fund's target return is unspecified, Parkwalk seeks companies it believes could potentially deliver five times the original investment – not guaranteed.